theoboiss/deep-agora-doc/Meeting minutes/28092022_specifs_meeting.md

 ## Situation

-After the document image has been binarised by Agora, with the possibility to choose between different binarisation algorithms, the black pixels are processed by scenarios that aim to group those that touch each other in order to label content items.
+After the document image has been binarised by Agora, with the possibility to choose between different binarisation algorithms, the black pixels are processed by scenarios that aim to group together those that touch each other in order to label content items.

-A set or subset (defined in the scenario) of the content items with their labels is extracted into an *ALTO* file which gives their position in the original image.
+A set or subset (defined in a scenario) of the content items with their labels is extracted into an *ALTO* file which gives their position in the original image.
 There is one file per image.

+The file system is organised using:
+- a hierarchical structure: \<"results" directory\>/\<one directory per content type\>/\<one subdirectory per image\>/\<thumbnail images\>
+- an explicit naming convention to locate thumbnail by name, for example: 1.10.5.1.5 (\<page\>.\<paragraph\>.\<line\>.\<word\>.\<character\>), 1.1 (\<page\>.\<dropped capital letter\>)

 ### Scenarios

-Among all the images in a document/collection, the expert selects a typical one on which to build and test specific scenarios to extract pixel clusters, split them, merge them and label them.
+Among all the images in a document/collection, the expert (user) selects a typical one on which to build and test specific scenarios to extract pixel clusters, split them, merge them and label them.

-The user can save their scenarios and run them on other collections.
+Users can save their scenarios and run them on other collections.

-Scenarios can lead to the labelling of pixel clusters but also to various operations on them that are defined by the expert using rules.
+Scenarios can lead to the labelling of pixel clusters but also to various operations on them that are defined by the user using rules.
 They can be edited to be merged or split, and run iteratively.